praetorian-inc/snowcat/README.md

 * `--export <directory>` - this flag will cause Snowcat to output the discovered Kubernetes resources to a directory as YAML files

+* `--output <path>` - this flag will cause Snowcat to scan results to the specified file

 * `--istio-version <version>` - if the Istio control plane version is known prior to running the tool, it can be passed via this flag.
 Additionally, it binds to the configuration variable `istio-version` in the configuration file.